top of page

 Food Rescue Programme

-The Food Rescue Programme (FRP) was founded in 2003 and was the first food rescue program created in Indonesia.
+The Food Rescue Programme (FRP) was created in 2003 and was the first food rescue program created in Indonesia.

-We prioritize food safety in all our operations and plan to work further in developing a professional food bank to continue to reach the hungry and impoverished.
-Historically, from August 2003, the FRP has rescued over 479,500 kilograms of food providing meals to over 1,609,500 individuals in 402,370 families.
+Food safety is a core priority, and the FRP is working toward establishing a professional food bank to ensure safe, sustainable, and scalable service delivery to vulnerable communities.
 The Food Rescue Programme is committed to helping provide food and a healthier diet to hungry and malnourished people in the scavenger communities in and around Jakarta.

 Food Rescue Programme beneficiary bringing food home